 Review your US tax liabilities

-In the United States, whether you need to charge sales tax is based on nexus.
+In the United States, whether you need to charge tax is based on nexus.
 Nexus is a connection between your business and a state, whether physical or economic.
 If you have nexus in a particular state, then you probably need to charge sales taxes there.
+If you use Shopify Tax as your tax service, then the Manage tax liability page can help you to determine where your store has nexus.

 - Tax liability can only be displayed for transactions that occur within Shopify, including marketplaces where required by state law.
-If you make sales outside of Shopify, then they aren't included.
+It also includes orders that you import into Shopify.
+If you make sales outside of Shopify and don't import them, then they aren't included.

 - Tax liability is displayed for states that have economic nexus tax laws at the state level.
 States that don't have economic nexus laws aren't included.